etkecc/mrs/docs/integrations.md

 5. Tap on the `Add a new server` at the bottom of the screen
 6. Enter `matrixrooms.info` in the server name input and click `OK`
 7. Select the newly added server in the list

+### FluffyChat

+1. Click on the search bar on the top of the screen and enter anything
+2. In the search field a pencil icon and your homeserver domain will appear
+3. Click on the pencil icon and enter `https://matrixrooms.info` in the input field

 ## [SearXNG](https://docs.searxng.org)